buttonpushertv/buttonpusherTTRPG/99-Templates/Handlebars-JSON/Burgs-FMG-JSON Handlebars Template.md

 ### History

-%% You can use the 'Timeline' Callout features of the ITS theme here to create a timeline of any important events.
-Remove the line below that reads '(delete this line to enable timeline)' and the trailing double percent signs & add a set of double percent signs here ->
+%% The Timeline below can be edited and expanded.
+Each entry should start with a line like this: '>> [!timeline]'.
+To place items to the left, add '|t-l' to the code above.
+Use '|t-r' to show item on right.
+And then you can add 't-1' up to 't-10' to add spacing between successive entries.
+The Timeline lives within a callout.
+Each Timeline item should appear after double greater than signs (>>) and then single greater than lines (>) will divide the items.
+Make sure there are no blank lines to keep the callout working properly.
+More info about ITS+Theme's Timeline Callout: [Callout - Timeline - SlRvb's Documentation - Obsidian Publish](https://publish.obsidian.md/slrvb-docs/ITS+Theme/Callouts/Callout+-+Timeline) To hide the Timeline on this page, follow instructions on the line below that starts '(double percents) <- To hide...' & remove the double percent signs here -> %%

 > [!timeline|t-l] **`=this.burgName` Founded** _Date of founding._
 > `=this.burgName` was founded by...

-> [!timeline|t-l t-2] **Something Happened** *A significant event.*
+> [!timeline|t-r] **Something Happened** *A significant event.*
 > Something momentous occurred on this day.

-> [!timeline|t-r t-2] **Another thing happened** *Less significant this time.*
+> [!timeline|t-l] **Another thing happened** *Less significant this time.*
 > Today was only a moderately important day.

-(delete this line to enable timeline) %%
+%% <- To hide Timeline also remove *only* the double percent signs to the left on this line %%

 ## Notes

 %% Further notes.
 These 2 callouts will be hidden by default.
 Change the '-' after the closing square bracket to a '+' to have it be expanded by default. %%

 > [!hint]- Plot Hooks
->
+> Plot Hooks go here...

 > [!question]- Hidden Details
->
+> Hidden Details go here...

 ## More Details

+%% GENERAL NOTES GO HERE - free-form text or images %%

 ---